sparklabnyc/sparklabnyc.github.io/website.md

 ## Press coverage
 ### 2025

+<b>Data-driven collaboration on tropical cyclone impacts with The Washington Post</b>

+- <a href=https://www.washingtonpost.com/climate-environment/2025/07/07/hurricane-helene-evacuation-north-carolina-warnings/ target="_blank">A new era of floods has arrived.
+America isn’t prepared.</a>, <b>The Washington Post</b>, July 2025<br>

 <b>A Critical Gap in Addressing Mental Health in Heat-Health Action Plans Worldwide</b>

 - <a href=https://www.scientificamerican.com/article/the-world-isnt-ready-for-the-mental-health-toll-of-extreme-heat/ target="_blank">The World Isn’t Ready for the Mental Health Toll of Extreme Heat</a>, <b>Scientific American</b>, June 2025<br>